konsultaner/connectanum-dart/README.md

 - msgpack serializer
 - get the auth id that called a method
 - handle ping pong times
-- auto reconnect handling, but keep abstract socket interface
-    - difference between intentionally and unintentionally disconnect
-    - websocket has error and regular close event. use them if possible or use close with internal state from this package?

 ## Supported WAMP features